 The evolution is periodic during the circular sub-phase.
 The amplitude of the oscillation depends on the eccentricity.
 It explains the larger excursions during the elliptic sub-phases.
-The mean inclination is 97.1 deg: the orbit is retrograde.
-The amplitude of the oscillation is 1.5 deg during the circular sub-phase.
-The value of the mean inclination is given by the target beta angle rate (0.21 deg/day) and of the gravity potential model (its prograde counterpart would have a mean inclination of \sim 86.5 deg).
-This mean inclination is smaller than for the previous CReMA (98.7 deg) due to a different initial beta angle (20 deg in the previous CReMA, 30 deg now).
+The mean inclination is 87.2 deg, while the amplitude of the oscillation is 1.5 deg during the circular sub-phase.
+The value of the mean inclination is a function of the target beta angle rate (0.27 deg/day in this case) and of the gravity potential model.